ThandieRmane/Intro-to-SQL/README.md

 SELECT Firstname, Lastname, Birthdate, Address, City, State FROM Employees;
 ```
+Note: only the first 5 records have been displayed.

 | FirstName | LastName | BirthDate           | Address                     | City       | State |
 |-----------|----------|---------------------|-----------------------------|------------|-------|